Moir\'e-resonant surface state in ultrathin RuO$_2$: No Evidence for Magnetic Surface Instability

 \section{No Evidence for Magnetic Surface Instability}

-Lastly, in light of recent theoretical predictions of surface magnetism on \ce{RuO2}(110)\cite{Torun2013,Jeong2024,Ho2025}, we complete our investigation with spin-polarized STM data obtained with a \ce{Gd}-coated tip.
-The tip's magnetic sensitivity was independently confirmed on a \ce{Gd} surface (see supplementary material).
-Within the experimental resolution, we found no significant differences between data acquired with the spin-polarized tip [Figs.~\ref{fig:Reconstructions}(a,b)] and those obtained with an unpolarized Ag tip [Fig.~\ref{fig:Reconstructions}(c)].
-Specifically, we detected no signatures of spin-density waves, magnetic domains, or spin-polarized surface states.
-Given the sensitivity limit of our setup--estimated to be approximately $0.3~\mu_B$ at a spatial resolution of one unit cell \cite{Kurz2002,hartl2022}--we regard this null result as a benchmark for future investigations of possible magnetic ordering on \ce{RuO2}(110).
-We emphasize, however, that ultrathin \ce{RuO2} films offer a rich platform where tunable electronic and structural instabilities intertwine, giving rise to ordering phenomena and surface reconstructions that, within the limits of our experimental resolution, appear nonmagnetic.
+Finally, none of our experimental observations provide evidence for magnetic order in the \ce{RuO2} thin films, consistent with the non-magnetic ground states obtained from DMRG.
+Even when considering on-site Coulomb repulsions exceeding both FBSS bandwidth and \emph{ab initio} bulk values~\cite{Smolyanyuk2024}, neither of the considered models exhibits any tendency towards long-range magnetic order in the spin expectation value $S_i^z = \langle \hat{n}_{i\uparrow} - \hat{n}_{i\downarrow} \rangle / 2$.
+Instead, all computed ground states remain spin singlets without any local magnetization. \\ In light of recent theoretical predictions of surface magnetism on \ce{RuO2}(110)~\cite{Torun2013,Jeong2024,Ho2025}, we explicitly probed potential magnetic order using spin-polarized STM measurements performed with a \ce{Gd}-coated tip.
+The magnetic sensitivity of the tip was independently verified on a \ce{Gd} reference surface~\cite[Fig.~S6]{supp}.
+Within the experimental resolution, no significant differences were observed between data acquired with the spin-polarized tip [Figs.~\ref{fig:Reconstructions}(f,g)] and those obtained using an unpolarized Ag tip [Fig.~\ref{fig:Reconstructions}(h)].
+In particular, we find no indications of spin-density waves, magnetic domains, or spin-polarized surface states. \\ We note that the sub-atomic magnetic order with small magnetic moments predicted in the context of altermagnetism in Ref.~\cite{Ho2025} approaches the sensitivity limits of spin-polarized STM (spatial resolution $\approx \SI{3}{\angstrom}$, magnetic resolution $\approx \SI{0.3}{\mu_{\mathrm{B}}}$)~\cite{Tersoff1983,Kurz2002,hartl2022,Chen1990,Chen1990b}.
+The absence of a measurable spin contrast therefore constitutes an important experimental benchmark for future studies addressing possible magnetic ordering on \ce{RuO2}(110). \\ Experimental signatures of altermagnetism in epitaxial \ce{RuO2} thin films have primarily been reported for \ce{RuO2} grown on \ce{TiO2}(110), where substantial strain and symmetry breaking are imposed on the (110) surface~\cite{Rajapitamahuni2024,Jeong2024,Jeong2025,Zhang2025,Akashdeep2025}.
+By contrast, Ref.~\cite{Hahn2025} reports ARPES measurements on \ce{RuO2} thin films grown on metallic Ru substrates, which, similar to our results, are consistent with a non-magnetic surface band structure.
+This apparent substrate dependence raises questions about the intrinsic nature of altermagnetism in \ce{RuO2} thin films and highlights the need for a more systematic investigation of substrate-induced effects. \\ Irrespective of this open issue, our study establishes ultrathin \ce{RuO2} films as a versatile platform for correlated electron physics, in which tunable electronic and structural instabilities intertwine to give rise to ordering phenomena and surface reconstructions that, within the limits of our experimental resolution, remain non-magnetic.